 Kokoda Youth Foundation

-The first year of the Stan Bisset Cup which is awarded to the fastest 96km Gold Coast Kokoda Challenge school team.
+The Kokoda Challenge had been running for two years and team numbers were growing.
+The Foundation introduced the Stan Bisset Cup to the fastest 96km Gold Coast Kokoda Challenge school team.
 This award is named after Australian rugby union player and Kokoda Veteran, Stan Bisset, who served in the 2/14th Battalion.

 The Kokoda Challenge Youth Program (KCYP) expanded from just one Gold Coast program to a KCYP in both Brisbane and Canberra as well.
-This meant that the Kokoda Challenge endurance event had to be bigger than ever to fund the two new programs!
+This meant that the Kokoda Challenge endurance event had to become bigger to fund the two new programs!

 In order to reach more people and make the Story of Kokoda accessible to even more people, the Kokoda Challenge introduced the 48km event to run alongside the 96km event on the Gold Coast.
 This saw a huge increase in the number of participants and was able to raise even more funds for the Kokoda Youth Foundation.